Researchers are still studying the underlying stuttering causes. A combination of factors may be involved. Some of the stuttering causes include:

 Here are some of the myths about stuttering causes that many people unfortunately still believe.

-- Stuttering is caused by drawing attention to a child’s normal disfluencies – this was the logic of the unresearched 1930’s theory.
+- Caused by drawing attention to a child’s normal disfluencies – this was the logic of the unresearched 1930’s theory.

 - Stuttering is a psychological problem